Cricket: Cricket becomes an international sport

-In 1844, the first-ever international match took place between what were essentially club teams, from the United States and Canada, in Toronto; Canada won.
+In 1844, the first international match took place between what were essentially club teams, from the United States and Canada, in New York; Canada won.
 In 1859, a team of English players went to North America on the first overseas tour.
-Meanwhile, the British Empire had been instrumental in spreading the game overseas and by the middle of the 19th century it had become well established in Australia, the Caribbean, British India (which includes present-day Pakistan and Bangladesh), New Zealand, North America and South Africa.
+Meanwhile, the British Empire had been instrumental in spreading the game overseas, and by the middle of the 19th century it had become well established in Australia, the Caribbean, British India (which also includes present-day Pakistan and Bangladesh), New Zealand, North America and South Africa.

 In 1862, an English team made the first tour of Australia.
-The first Australian team to travel overseas consisted of Aboriginal stockmen which toured England in 1868.
+The first Australian team to travel overseas consisted of Aboriginal stockmen who toured England in 1868.

-In 1876–77, an England team took part in what was retrospectively recognized as the first-ever Test match at the Melbourne Cricket Ground against Australia.
-The rivalry between England and Australia gave birth to The Ashes in 1882, and this has remained Test cricket's most famous contest.
+In 1876–77, an England team took part in what was retrospectively recognised as the first-ever Test match at the Melbourne Cricket Ground against Australia.
+The rivalry between England and Australia gave birth to The Ashes in 1882, which remains Test cricket's most famous contest.
 Test cricket began to expand in 1888–89 when South Africa played England.

-World cricket in the 20th century
+Cricket in the 20th century

 The inter-war years were dominated by Australia's Don Bradman, statistically the greatest Test batter of all time.
-Test cricket continued to expand during the 20th century with the addition of the West Indies (1928), New Zealand (1930) and India (1932) before the Second World War and then Pakistan (1952), Sri Lanka (1982), Zimbabwe (1992), Bangladesh (2000), Ireland and Afghanistan (both 2018) in the post-war period.
-South Africa was banned from international cricket from 1970 to 1992 as part of the apartheid boycott.

-The rise of limited overs cricket
+To curb his dominance, England employed bodyline tactics during the 1932–33 Ashes series.
+These involved bowling at the body of the batter and setting a field, resulting in batters having to choose between being hit or risk getting out.
+This series moved cricket from a game to a matter of national importance, with diplomatic cables being passed between the two countries over the incident.

+During this time, the number of Test nations continued to grow, with the West Indies, New Zealand and India being admitted as full Test members within a four-year period from 1928 to 1932.

+An enforced break during the Second World War stopped Test Cricket for a time, although the Partition of India caused Pakistan to gain Test status in 1952.
+As teams began to travel more, the game quickly grew from 500 tests in 84 years to 1000 within the next 23.

 Cricket entered a new era in 1963 when English counties introduced the limited overs variant.
-As it was sure to produce a result, limited overs cricket was lucrative and the number of matches increased.
-The first Limited Overs International was played in 1971 and the governing International Cricket Council (ICC), seeing its potential, staged the first limited overs Cricket World Cup in 1975.
-In the 21st century, a new limited overs form, Twenty20, made an immediate impact.
-On 22 June 2017, Afghanistan and Ireland became the 11th and 12th ICC full members, enabling them to play Test cricket.
+As it was sure to produce a result, limited overs cricket was lucrative, and the number of matches increased.
+The first Limited Overs International was played in 1971, and the governing International Cricket Council (ICC), seeing its potential, staged the first limited overs Cricket World Cup in 1975.

+Sri Lanka joined the ranks in 1982.
+Meanwhile, South Africa was banned by the ICC due to apartheid from 1970 until 1992.
+1992 also brought about the introduction of the Zimbabwe team.